asyncapi/website/pages/blog/the-reference-rabbit-hole.md

 Validating the AsyncAPI document using the [JSON Schema representation for 2.2.0](https://github.com/asyncapi/spec-json-schemas/blob/master/schemas/2.2.0.json), would reject it.

-However, because the parser bundles the reference together before doing so:
+However, because the parser dereferences first, the document is being validated is this:

 ```yaml
 asyncapi: '2.2.0'